mattneub/RubyFrontier/README.md

 Therefore I now permit use of RubyFrontier under Ruby 1.9.3.
 As of this point (version 1.1.1 and later) I am quite confident about this feature.
 If you do encounter an issue, please [report][] it.
 If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958, but in my opinion the current version is better, under both Ruby 1.8.7 and Ruby 1.9.3.

+In February 2013 Ruby 2.0.0 was released.
+RubyFrontier appears to work well under Ruby 2.0.0.
+Again, if there's a problem, please [report][] it.

 INSTALLATION
 -----